stanley-fork/WFGY/TensionUniverse/BlackHole/Q039_quantum_turbulence.md

 *Falsification conditions:*

-* If, for a wide range of physically motivated systems, any fixed library and refinement schedule within `E_qturb` yields consistently high values of `Tension_qturb(m_data)` that exceed a pre agreed upper bound, the current encoding is considered falsified.
+* If, for a wide range of physically motivated systems, any fixed library and refinement schedule within `E_qturb` yields consistently high values of `Tension_qturb(m_data)` that exceed a pre agreed high tension threshold `delta_qturb`, the current encoding is considered falsified.
 * If small adjustments within the allowed encoding class produce arbitrarily different tension profiles without clear physical justification, the encoding is considered unstable and rejected.

 *Semantics implementation note:*
 This experiment assumes continuous field style representations for spectra and vortex statistics, coarse grained into bands and regions consistent with the metadata.
+All analysis is restricted to `M_reg`; attempts to evaluate states in `S_sing` are logged as out of domain.

 *Boundary note:*
-Falsifying TU encoding != solving canonical statement.
+Falsifying TU encoding does not solve the canonical statement.
 This experiment can reject specific Q039 encodings, but it does not produce a complete theory of quantum turbulence.

 ---